-Gross intoxication is not acceptable and is a breach of the conditions of living at Knox.
+Anyone who chooses to consume alcohol will be held responsible for their behaviour while under the influence of alcohol.
+If you are in breach of the alcohol rules/guidelines or if college Staff have concerns about your use of alcohol, they will intervene and set behavioural expectations for you.
 Disciplinary action may be taken, parents or guardians may be notified and referrals to health professionals may be required.
 Serious drinking issues will be regarded as major disciplinary matters.
 A review of residency and termination of contract are always possible outcomes in any disciplinary matter.